This topic summarizes requirements for a Tanium Appliance installation.

 |* These ports need to be open only for the IP address of the dedicated iDRAC port (if applicable).
 The iDRAC port has an IP address that is different from the TanOS network interfaces.
 See Configure the iDRAC interface|

-During both installation and ongoing operations, the Tanium Server must be able to connect to https://content.tanium.com to import updates to Tanium core components and modules.
-The Tanium Server may need to connect to additional locations, based on the components you import.
-The following table lists URLs that are accessed by Tanium Server.
+During both installation and ongoing operations, the Tanium Server must be able to access specific Internet URLs to import updates to Tanium core components and modules.
+For a list of URLs, see Tanium Core Platform Deployment Reference Guide: Internet URLs required.

-If you plan to deploy Tanium into an air-gapped environment, consult with your TAM.
+If you plan to deploy Tanium into an air-gapped environment, see Reference: Airgap support.